geoffreylitt/homepage/source/articles/2017-05-14-enhance-upscaling-images-with-generative-adversarial-neural-networks.html.md

 tags:
 ---

-*I gave a lightning talk about GANs at [Bangbangcon 2017](http://bangbangcon.com/)!
-You can watch the video, or read a loose transcription of the talk below.*
+*I gave a silly lightning talk about GANs at [Bangbangcon 2017](http://bangbangcon.com/)!
+You can watch the video, or read a written version of the talk below.*

-*As a disclaimer, this is intended to be a brief, intuitive, and entertaining introduction to GANs.
-If you're looking for a more detailed or mathematical explanation, I recommend looking at the many other online resources available on this topic.*
+## Watch it

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RhUmSeko1ZE" frameborder="0" allowfullscreen></iframe>

 READMORE

-## Transcription
+## Read it

 If you've ever watched the TV show CSI, you may have noticed that, while it scores pretty highly in terms of entertainment value, in terms of accurately portraying what computers do, it does not do quite as well.